Gabor sisters: History

 The Gabor sisters were born into a family of Hungarian-Jewish background, in Budapest, Hungary to parents Vilmos and Jolie Gabor.
 The family moved to New York in the wake of World War II.
 Magda had played a small role in a Hungarian film before the war, so Jolie and her three daughters moved to Hollywood to break into the film business.
 Eva was the first of the sisters to immigrate to the US, shortly after her first marriage, to a Swedish osteopath, Dr. Eric Drimmer, whom she married in 1937 when she was 18 years old.

 In 1953, Eva was given her own television talk show, The Eva Gabor Show, which ran for one season (1953–54).
 Both of her sisters appeared on the show in guest spots.
 From September 1965 through April 1971, Eva starred in the CBS sitcom Green Acres, which proved to be a ratings success.

-Zsa Zsa's only child, Francesca Hilton, was born on March 10, 1947, by then-husband Conrad Hilton.
-Zsa Zsa was the only Gabor sister to have a child.
-Francesca Hilton died on January 5, 2015, at the age of 67, from an apparent stroke or heart attack.
-She had no children.